 You can then use your Web browser to list and manage the Industrial Managed Switch configuration parameters from one central location, just as if you were directly connected to the Industrial Managed Switch's console port.
-Web Management requires either Microsoft Internet Explorer 8.0 or later, Google Chrome, Safari or Mozilla Firefox 1.5 or later.
+Web Management requires either Microsoft Edge, Google Chrome, Safari or Mozilla Firefox 1.5 or later.